-Okay, let’s get started!
-Add the butter to a large saucepan and cook your leeks over medium low heat for 5 minutes, or until tender.
+Okay, let's get started!
+Add 1 tablespoon butter to a large saucepan and cook your leeks over medium low heat for 5 minutes, or until tender.

 Add the rice and toast for 3-4 minutes, stirring frequently.
 Add the white wine, and stir until all of the liquid has absorbed.